KrysThom14/Force_Plate_Data_Analysis/README.md

 ### Outliers
 * Just did some quick manual calculations to see if there were any outliers in the COP data.
-Just did it this way because it was a smaller data set compared to the other Force Plate Analysis project I did that was about 60sec. worth of data (60,000+ rows).
-Also, because it just shows off another python skill that I know.
+I just did it this way because it was a smaller data set (~30,000 rows), and it shows off another python skill in the process.
 This image is just for the X direction (medial/lateral).

 ![Signal1-8](https://user-images.githubusercontent.com/94875597/172924176-4ec8f04f-4daf-466e-90b1-b0b492fec45b.png)